tobyhodges/fair-research-software/episodes/04-code-readability.md

 Some projects may have their own guidelines on how to write docstrings, such as [numpy](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
 If you are contributing code to a wider project or community, try to follow the guidelines and standards they provide for codestyle.

-As your code grows and becomes more complex, the docstrings begin to map the technical reference that documents the design and operation of your codebase.
+As your code grows and becomes more complex, the docstrings can form the content of a reference guide allowing developers to quickly look up how to use the APIs, functions, and classes defined in your codebase.
 Hence, it is common to find tools that will automatically extract docstrings from your code and generate a website where people can learn about your code without downloading/installing and reading the code files - such as [sphinx for Python](https://www.sphinx-doc.org/en/master/tutorial/automatic-doc-generation.html).

 :::::::::::::::::::::::::::::::::::::: challenge